18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 Depending on the hiring strategies and hiring targets of the companies, the number of Hard rounds and the distribution of the above topics is different.
 For some companies like Shopee, ByteDance, TikTok, etc., there are usually three Hard rounds.
 You might be asked about all of the above topics in every single Hard round.

 Other than that, there are at most two Hard rounds in the other companies (not necessarily smaller companies than the above companies in anyways), and they ask less about basic Computer Science knowledge, fewer live coding tests, and fewer system design questions.

+A Hard round lasts from 1 hour to 1 hour 30 minutes.

 ### Homework round